Concerts at Carr's Beach

 right next to the community of Annapolis Roads, where I grew up.

-Carr's Beach was an African American community known, but not very well known, for the concerts that were staged there during the 1950's and 1960's.
+Carr's Beach was an African American community famous for the concerts that were staged there during the 1950's and 1960's.
 Many of the biggest names in Pop, R & B, and Jazz played there.
 From Duke Ellington to Chuck Berry, from Sarah Vaughan to Buddy Holly.
 I've found references to "5000 people are expected" at the Carr's Beach Pavillion.

 That's a pretty big venue, much bigger than I thought.